HossamHoussien/CPP/README.md

 std::string dateDiff(Date , Date);
 ```
 # What else?
-If you have any suggestions about the existing functions or want to add a new one just pull a request and let me know.
+If you have any suggestions about the existing functions or want to add a new one just create a pull request and let me know.